Dwiga/reservation/readme.md

 ## Bad connection problem
     - I assume that the internet problem only happens to restaurant's intenet cable
     - if that happens, I suggest to use 3rd parti API (i.e Telegram API)
+    - this Telegram API also supported python library, so we can put the hook inside this app
     - using this approach, we can use mobile connection to access or send data with minimum ammount of data (only text data, no UI needed)